 After searching for 1256, a window will pop-up with Search Results.
 Click 6781 - Gains and Losses from Section 1256 Contracts and Straddles located beneath the right-hand column labeled “Jump To” Links.
 You will be sent to Form 6781 - Election page.

-When inside the Form 6781 - Elections, check any elections that are applicable to you.
+When inside Form 6781 - Elections, check any elections that apply to you.
 If you do not have any elections, then scroll down and click the green Continue button.
 Of course, we always suggest consulting a tax professional if you have questions about whether an election applies to you.

 Now, select Part I - Section 1256 Contracts Marked to Market, then click Continue.

 Before you move on to the next section of TaxAct, you will want to dig up your Consolidated 1099.
-Namely, you'll want to go to the Form 1099-B Totals Summary page where you can locate the Aggregate profit or (loss) on contracts from trading Section 1256 Contracts.
+Namely, you'll want to go to the Tax Reporting Statement page (generally page 1), where you can locate the Aggregate profit or (loss) on contracts from trading Section 1256 Contracts.
 Below, we’ve illustrated where you can find this.

 Next, the software will ask if you are subject to any adjustments.
 If you believe you are subject to an adjustment, then please enter the amount here.
 Otherwise, scroll down and click Continue to review and complete this section.